-The Los Angeles Trade Tech College Foundation (LATTCF) is a fiscal agent of corporate grants, project grants, annual scholarship grants, sponsorships, and general donations given to support Foundation programs.
+The Los Angeles Trade Tech College Foundation (LATTCF) fundraises through corporate grants, sponsorships, annual scholarship grants, and general donations to support Foundation programs, with the overall purpose of helping students in need.

 STUDENTS: General questions or help with resources and the application process for scholarships?